mdgeorge4153/portfolio/README.md

 or you can browse the source [online](https://github.com/apl-cornell/fabric).

 Most of my graduate research was conducted in the context of the Fabric project.
-I was one of four lead developrs of the Fabric language and system.
+I was one of four lead developers of the Fabric language and system.
 Fabric is an extension of Java with language-level support for distributed computing, mobile code, and strong information flow control.